-Is your car dealership doing everything possible to keep your customers satisfied and happy?
-Now, more than ever, your reputation for building relationships and retaining customers may depend on your company’s focus on providing the very best customer service.
+Is your dealership doing everything possible to keep your customers satisfied and returning to your business?
+Now, more than ever, your reputation for building relationships and retaining customers may depend on your company’s focus on providing high quality customer service.

-How is good customer service defined?
-There isn’t a clear cookie-cutter answer to the question on what makes up “good” service, however bad service is easier to define.
-In your dealership, an extended time to receive a price on a vehicle, a phone that goes unanswered, or an email inquiry that takes hours, not minutes for a reply, could fall in the category of poor, or at least less than satisfactory customer service.
-And something as simple as giving the customer upfront, factual information the first time could mean the difference between a good customer service experience and a bad one.
+Though there isn’t a simple answer to this question, bad customer service is easily described.
+In your dealership, an extended wait time to receive a price on a vehicle, a phone that goes unanswered, or an email inquiry that waits hours for a reply could fall in the category of less than satisfactory customer service.
+Something as simple as providing the customer with timely, factual information the first time around could mean the difference between an excellent customer service experience and a disappointing one.

-Would you believe that failing to properly respond to a customer could haunt your car dealership for years to come?
+Failing to properly service a customer could haunt your dealership for years to come.

-According to this article, on Forbes.com, a poor customer service experience could result in a customer avoiding doing business for two years or longer.
+According to an article on Forbes.com, a poor customer service experience could result in a customer avoiding doing business with your for two years or longer.

 Today’s busy customers don’t want to wait to get answers or assistance.
-It may be hard to convert minutes into dollars, but the longer a customer waits to receive information, answers or a resolution to a problem, the likelihood of dollars lost increases.
-Simultaneously, the probability of that customer returning to your dealership decreases
+When converting minutes into dollars, the longer a customer waits to receive information, answers, or a resolution to a problem, the likelihood of revenue lost increases.
+Simultaneously, the probability of that customer returning to your dealership decreases.

-According to the article, a quick resolution to a reported problem will more than likely yield a positive customer service experience.
-The root of great customer service begins and ends with the customer’s belief that you have their best interests in mind.
-Let’s face it; even though the auto industry’s reputation has improved over the last few years, consumers are generally still cautious when it comes to auto dealerships.
+In the opinion of Forbes, a quick resolution to a reported problem will more than likely yield a positive customer service experience.
+The root of great customer service begins and ends with the customer’s belief that your business has their best interests in mind.
+Even though the auto industry’s reputation has improved over the last few years, consumers are generally still cautious when it comes to dealerships.

-From the receptionist to the general manager, everyone at a dealership has the opportunity to show that they care and have a genuine interest in the customer.
-Sometimes it doesn’t take much more than a smile to have a good customer experience, but retaining customers for life takes outstanding service by outstanding employees.
+From the receptionist to the general manager, everyone at a dealership has the opportunity to show that they have a genuine interest in the customer’s satisfaction.
+It takes very little effort to create a successful customer experience, but constructing life long, loyal customers takes outstanding service efforts by outstanding employees.